 Open to all UWC schools and colleges, and since 2018, the African Leadership Academy, Young Aurora is presented by the Aurora Humanitarian Initiative in partnership with UWC International.
 It's aim is to encourage students to engage in an economically, socially and environmentally sustainable and practical manner with current humanitarian issues affecting a community.
 Young Aurora recognises student projects designed to have meaningful impact – and provides one winning team each year with a financial grant to further the development of their project.

 Young Aurora's mission is to encourage, support, and showcase student-driven projects which address concrete humanitarian issues and offer solutions through innovative and sustainable approaches.

-Project proposals submitted to compete for AHP funding address a broad and diverse range of humanitarian issues identified in the vicinity of UWC schools and colleges and the African Leadership Academy, and often propose close collaborations with local communities.
+Project proposals submitted to compete for Young Aurora funding address a broad and diverse range of humanitarian issues identified in the vicinity of UWC schools and colleges and the African Leadership Academy, and often propose close collaborations with local communities.

 UWC thanks the Aurora Humanitarian Initiative for their continued support of UWC students in their initiatives for meaningful change - helping them to put gratitude in action.